RocketChat/docs-old/installation/docker-containers/README.md

 Docker-Ubuntu 16.04 LTS (64 bit) VPS with Nginx SSL and Hubot

-> **Note: If you are using an enterprise license, there are some changes you must do at some specific steps to activate your license.**

 ## Introduction

 This guide will walk you through installation and configuration of a Docker based Rocket Chat instance on Ubuntu 16.04 LTS (64 bit) VPS, using Nginx as a reverse SSL proxy, Hubot chatbot, and necessary scripts for automatic restart and crash recovery.